dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-mi.md

     value: mykeyvault
 ```

 In this example, the system-assigned MI looks up the service identity and communicates with the `mykeyvault` vault.
+Next,

 ## User-assigned

-If you set up user-assigned MI using an Azure KeyVault component, the YAML would look like the following:
+If you set up user-assigned identity using an Azure KeyVault component, the YAML would look like the following:

 ```yml
 apiVersion: dapr.io/v1alpha1